 A parent-facing tool can help families learn the vocabulary before an eye exam.
 It cannot measure a prescription, check eye health, or decide which treatment is right.
 That distinction matters.
 The goal is not to replace pediatric eye care.
 The goal is to help parents arrive prepared, less overwhelmed, and ready to ask better questions.
-For a related symptom pattern, read MiSight Switch Guarantee Shows How Hard Myopia Decisions Feel for Parents.

-Childhood Myopia Questions Parents Are Asking
+What Childhood Myopia Questions Are Parents Asking?

 The National Eye Institute explains that severe myopia can raise the risk of other eye problems later in life, including retinal detachment.
 That does not mean every nearsighted child will have serious eye disease.
 It does mean progression matters, especially when prescriptions change quickly or myopia begins at a young age.